SyntheticElectron3D/OpenPrint3D/CONTRIBUTING.md

 # Contributing to OpenPrint3D

+## Long-term Stewardship & Project Partners

+OpenPrint3D is an ambitious standardization effort, and while I initiated the project, I don’t expect to carry it alone.

+Due to limited bandwidth (especially during treatment), I’m actively looking for trusted partners and maintainers who can help drive the project forward and represent the community.

+If you’re interested in helping shape the long-term governance of the project, please reach out or open a discussion thread.

+## How to Contribute

 Thank you for your interest in contributing!
 OpenPrint3D is an early-stage, community-driven project that defines open, slicer-independent formats for: